Geography/Environmental Studies Minor

 The Geography/Environmental Studies minor is intended for students interested in environmental issues and emphasizes a systems approach to gaining a causal understanding of major environmental problems facing our society and the world at large.
 The uniqueness of the minor lies in its geographical perspective on the impact, at various geographical scales, of human activity on natural systems and on the implications of global environmental change on local, regional, and global human systems.

-To enter the minor, students must have an overall grade-point average of 2.0 or better and file a petition in the Geography Department Advising Office, 1255 Bunche Hall, 310-825-1166.
-Courses should be selected in consultation with the departmental adviser.
+To enter the minor, students must have completed at least one geography course at UCLA with a grade of C or better, have an overall grade-point average of 2.0 or better, and file a petition in the Geography Department Advising Office, 1255 Bunche Hall.

 Required Lower-Division Courses (10 units): Geography 5 and one course from 1, 2, 3, 4, or 6.
 It is recommended that students take these courses before attempting upper-division courses.